mateusz-dzitkowski/applied-mathematics/notes/Inverse Problems.md

 The above algorithm is convergent if $0 < \lambda \le \frac{1}{L}$, where $L$ is the Lipschitz constant of $\nabla g$.

 %% TODO: last lecture (?) %%
-# 12 The Laudueber regularisation method
+# 12 The Landweber regularisation method
 Consider the problem of  minimising the following function
 $$
 \min\limits_x \Vert Kx - y \Vert^2.